-Another high priority need this year will be for Homeless Services.
+Another identified priority need is for Homeless Services.
 There is a public service request for a CDBG Homeless Services Program to provide an increase in services to the homeless.

 The City also recommends funding after school recreation and youth programs.
 Public agency requests include youth services, leadership development, homeless services, counseling, food programs, education and services to victims of domestic violence.